 Building on other platforms¶

-NSIS can run on Linux, so you can build Windows installers without running Windows.
-However, if your package relies on compiled extension modules, like PyQt4, lxml or numpy, you’ll need to ensure that the installer is built with Windows versions of these packages.
-There are two ways to do this:
+If your package relies on compiled extension modules, like PyQt4, lxml or numpy, you’ll need to ensure that the installer is built with Windows versions of these packages.
+There are a few options for this:

 - Get the importable packages/modules, either from a Windows installation, or